p-wegner/coding-aider/README.md

 5. **Git Integration**: Automatically launch a Git comparison tool post-Aider operations for easy change review.

-6. **Real-time Progress Tracking**: Monitor Aider command progress through an interactive Markdown dialog.
+6. **Real-time Progress Tracking**: Monitor Aider command progress through Markdown dialog.

 7. **Multi-File Support**: Execute Aider actions on multiple files or directories while controlling the context provided to Aider from your IDE.

+8. **Webcrawl (Experimental)**: Download and convert pages to markdown stored in a .aider-docs folder to add to context

 ## Advantages Over Other Coding Assistant Plugins